-Key management personnel of the OCPSE include the Treasurer, the Commissioner and two Executive members who have responsibility for the strategic direction and management of the OCPSE.
+Key management personnel of the OCPSE include the Attorney General, the Commissioner and two senior officers who have responsibility for the strategic direction and management of the OCPSE.

-The total compensation for key management personnel was \$1.079 million in 2022 (2021: \$1.068 million).
+The total compensation for key management personnel was \$1.303 million in 2023 (2022: \$1.079 million).

-The compensation disclosed in this note excludes salaries and other benefits the Treasurer receives.
-The Treasurer's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account (via the Department of Treasury and Finance) under section 6 of the Parliamentary Remuneration Act 1990.
+The compensation disclosed in this note excludes salaries and other benefits the Attorney General receives.
+The Attorney General's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account (via DTF) under section 6 of the Parliamentary Remuneration Act 1990.